 Marketing speak is expected, but any blatant advertising should be reserved for our ads section.
 Likewise, we cannot accept a press release that is merely an opinion piece comparable to full page magazine ads unless that is somehow newsworthy or we deem it reasonable in line with general professional ethics.

-To keep in line with Google’s guidelines, only one external link can be included.
+Usually only one external link can be included.
 We’re happy to include an image or two if that’s relevant.

 If you are informing us of a news event that you think is of a sufficiently high priority for us to cover it independently, then feel free to email us at firstname.lastname@example.org